lokalise/node-lokalise-api/docs/api/getting-started.md

 **[If you'd like to work with the OTA (over-the-air) endpoints, please refer to the OTA introduction article.](https://lokalise.github.io/node-lokalise-api/ota/introduction)**

-In order to perform API requests, you require a special token that can be obtained in your [personal profile](https://lokalise.com/profile#apitokens) (*API tokens* section).
+In order to perform API requests, you need a special token that can be obtained in your [personal profile](https://lokalise.com/profile#apitokens) (*API tokens* section).

 After you've obtained the token, initialize the client: